Luther Stickell: Mission: Impossible

 IMF Agent Ethan Hunt (portrayed by Tom Cruise) is "disavowed" by the IMF following a botched mission in Prague, a "mole hunt" for an agent who plans to steal the CIA's non-official cover (NOC) list, a detailed file of all the IMF agents situated in Eastern Europe.
 Framed as the mole, with only his teammate Claire Phelps alive, Ethan plots to steal a copy of the list to lure the real traitor out of hiding.
 Ethan enlists the help of two other "disavowed" IMF agents: Luther Stickell and Franz Krieger (portrayed by Jean Reno).
-Stickell is chosen as "Cyber-Ops" for his reputation as a hacker and phreaker.
-Reluctant at first, Luther is baited into the hack when Ethan plays to Stickell's ego, selling the job proposal as "the Mount Everest of hacks".
+Stickell is told he has been chosen as "Cyber-Ops".
+Reluctant at first, Luther is baited into the hack when Ethan plays to Stickell's ego, reminding Luther of his reputation in the hacking/phreaking community (he was nicknamed "The Net Ranger" and "Phineas Phreak" due to his skills), bringing up his greatest achievement (being "the only man alive who hacked NATO Ghost Com") and selling the upcoming job proposal as "the Mount Everest of hacks".
 Posing as a team of firefighters, the rogue IMF group breaches the CIA and infiltrates the main computer mainframe via a remote terminal in Langley, Virginia.
 In order to gain access to the floor with the NOC list, Luther hacks into the building's computer-controlled electrical system, triggering the fire alarm on that floor.
 Because of his agility, Ethan performs the physical act of obtaining the information himself but has Luther, in his ear via headset, instructing him on performing the hack.
 Luther provides the password needed to log in at the terminal, having seen it being entered via a camera built into Ethan's eyeglasses.
 After obtaining the list, Ethan discovers that his team leader Jim Phelps not only survived the initial mission in Prague, but also is the real mole.
 He is the man responsible for framing Ethan, despite Jim's insistence that CIA Director Kittridge is the mole.
 After learning this from Ethan, Luther helps him double-cross Claire and Jim together.
 Aboard a train headed for Paris, the arms dealer called Max (Ethan's buyer of the NOC list) and her bodyguard are caught with the stolen data, the CIA drops their case against Ethan and reinstates him, along with Luther.
 While celebrating with Ethan at a British pub, Luther proclaims he is "the flavor of the month", indicating that the CIA is now treating him like royalty thanks to his help.
 At the same time, he muses that he is "gonna miss being disreputable" as he is no longer in hiding and incapable of the illegal computer activities he was privy to performing before being reinstated.
 Before going their separate ways, Ethan smiles and tells Luther that, if it makes him feel any better, he will always see Luther in that light.